rangle/ngCourse2/handout/redux/redux_actions.md

 ## Actions that Depend on Other Services

-The ActionCreatorService pattern becomes necessary in cases where your action creators need to make use of other Angular 2 services.
+The ActionCreatorService pattern becomes necessary in cases where your action creators must use other Angular 2 services.
 Consider the following ActionCreatorService that handles a remote API call:

 ```typescript